Building capacity of nonprofit organizations in the Global South

-Capacity building is a common word that we have come to associate in the Development sector.
+Building the capacity of nonprofit organizations in the Global South is an emerging theme in the development sector discourse.
+First, let’s define what is “capacity building?.
+The Capacity building is a common word that we have come to associate in the Development Sector.
 In fact, this has been a buzzword for many decades freely used by donors and practitioners alike.
-In essence, it is the process of developing and strengthening the skills, abilities, processes and resources that organizations and communities need to survive, adapt, and thrive in the fast changing world.
-Similarly, there is an alternative discourse about the effectiveness and the impact of capacity building.
-Has it yield the results it expected?
+In essence, it is the process of developing and strengthening the skills, abilities, processes, and resources that organizations and communities need to survive, adapt, and thrive in the fast-changing world.
+Similarly, there is an alternative discourse about the effectiveness and the impact of the capacity building.
+Has it yielded the results it expected?
 All the while, some people cringe when they hear this word, as it has lost its impact.
-This is due to the fact that some of the intended outcomes, expected to address has failed while many countries and communities are still struggling to show a marked improvement.
-So how did it fail in some places while some places has great success stories to tell.
+This is due to the fact that some of the intended outcomes, expected to address have failed while many countries and communities are still struggling to show a marked improvement.
+So how did it fail in some places while some places have great success stories to tell.
 It could be many reasons while some may be unique to the regions or those communities.
 To enjoy the fruits of capacity building, it requires leadership, policies, advocacy and above all a mission and a vision.

-Capacity building can take different forms from sharing skills and knowledge to monetary donations while it also can be in kind assistance.
-There can be many approaches to build the capacity of a nation, community to a grassgroot level organization.
-Today, I am going to talk about Philanthropy University’s approach to build capacity of nonprofit leaders and grassroot organizations in the global south.
-The approach taken by Philanthropy university is to offer free online courses that will provide civil society organizations with the training, support, and resources they need to execute on mission and achieve their goals.
-Philanthropy University believe that these organizations are best placed to deliver services, improve the lives of those they serve, and offer lasting solutions grounded in the context of their communities.
-By investing in the development of organizational infrastructure, through human resources, fundraising, and change management for example, organizations are stronger and better positioned to respond to the critical issues in their communities.
+Capacity building can take different forms from sharing skills and knowledge to monetary donations while it also can be in-kind assistance.
+There can be many approaches to build the capacity of a nation, community to a grassroot level organization.
+Today, I am going to talk about Philanthropy University’s approach to building capacity of nonprofit leaders and grassroot organizations in the global south.
+The approach taken by Philanthropy University is to offer free online courses that will provide civil society organizations with the training, support, and resources they need to execute on the mission and achieve their goals.
+Philanthropy University believes that these organizations are best placed to deliver services, improve the lives of those they serve, and offer lasting solutions grounded in the context of their communities.
+By investing in the development of organizational infrastructure, through human resources, fundraising, and change management, for example, organizations are stronger and better positioned to respond to the critical issues in their communities.

-In an age where education is highly monetized, the seven courses offered by Philanthropy University is free.
+In an age where education is highly monetized, the seven foundational courses offered by Philanthropy University is free.
 It has helped many individuals and organizations to measurably improve their work and impact.
-It is evident, since it’s 2015 launch, Philanthropy University’s seven unconditional courses have attracted more than 220,000 learners from over 180 countries.
-The partnership, Philanthropy University has with University of California, Berkeley, has gone on to benefit hundreds of learners to earn the free Certificate in Social Sector Leadership.
+It is evident since it’s 2015 launch, Philanthropy University’s seven unconditional courses have attracted more than 220,000 learners from over 180 countries.
+The partnership, Philanthropy University has with the University of California, Berkeley has gone on to benefit hundreds of learners to earn the free Certificate in Social Sector Leadership.

 Through this combination of courses, community, and access to capital, Philanthropy University will help measurably improve 5,000 local organizations in the Global South, enabling them to more effectively improve the lives of the people they serve.